jwe4ec/track-to-treat/README.md

 * LifePak data
   * LifePak IDs here are 6 digits (5-digit IDs elsewhere have leading 0 here; take care when comparing IDs)
   * Clean data includes EMA surveys only (excludes "feedback surveys", which were given after EMA surveys)
+  * Raw `Notification.Time` is in local time zones of participants' devices (per LifeData support)
+    * Clean timestamp stores these in UTC (actual time zones could be derived from [incomplete] GPS data)
+  * Phase 1 specifics:
     * Negative values for `interest` are recoded as 0 in the clean data
       * "3T_P1_V1_NIS_2020_Mar_02.csv" from survey "TRACK to TREAT P1" had some negative values for `Session.Name` "3T Project Day", whose response options for this item were set from -2 to 100
     * Some participants got their first notification after 7:30 am; it's unclear how or why
     * Empty rows from multiple datasets overlapping in time for LifePak ID 958251 are removed
     * Most participants have 105 total notifications, but some have fewer; it's unclear why
-  * Raw `Notification.Time` is in local time zones of participants' devices (per LifeData support)
-    * Clean timestamp stores these in UTC (actual time zones could be derived from [incomplete] GPS data)
+  * Phase 2 specifics:
+    * There was considerably more messiness with the EMA surveys with the larger sample in Phase 2.
+Many participants have fewer than 105 notifications, and some have more

 * Qualtrics data
   * Clean Columns section lists raw data available that have not yet been cleaned